upasadena/interactive-cyoa-tutorial/docs/publishing/github.md

 You may have noticed `#!sh --global`.
 There are two levels to Git config settings.
 There are the global settings, which are the default for each project you use, and repo-specific settings, which override the global ones.
-So an existing repo using `master` as the main branch will not be overriden by your default, and you can rest assured.
+So an existing repo using `master` as the main branch will not be overridden by your default, and you can rest assured.

 As it says, to rename your current branch use: